Bruce Irons (surfer)

-Bruce Irons (born November 16, 1979) is an American regularfoot professional surfer from Hanalei, Kauai and younger brother of three-time world champion Andy Irons.
+Bruce Irons (born November 16, 1979) is an American regularfoot professional surfer from Hanalei, Kauai, and is often regarded as one of the best tuberiders of all time.
+He is the younger brother of three-time world champion Andy Irons.

 Background and early years

 Born in Hanalei, Kauai, he was raised on the North Shore where he began surfing at age seven.
 After a successful amateur career with several wins in the United States Surfing Championships, he went pro shortly after graduating high school.

 Professional surfing career

-After placing second place in 1998 and third in 2000, he defeated eleven-time world champion Kelly Slater to win the 2001 Billabong Pipeline Masters event.
-On October 3, 2004 after qualifying for the World championship tour, he again defeated the seven-time champion in the semifinals at the Association of Surfing Professionals Quiksilver Pro France event, but lost to his older brother Andy Irons in the final.
+After placing second in 1998 and third in 2000, he defeated eleven-time world champion Kelly Slater to win the 2001 Billabong Pipeline Masters event.
+On October 3, 2004, after qualifying for the World championship tour, he again defeated the seven-time champion in the semi-finals at the Association of Surfing Professionals Quiksilver Pro France event, but lost to his older brother Andy Irons in the final.
 Later, on December 15, 2004, he won the Quiksilver in Memory of Eddie Aikau event with a perfect score of 100, in waves that exceeded 40 feet (12m) at O'ahu's Waimea Bay.
 Soon after, he dazzled crowds by making the final and placing fourth in the Pipe Masters, barely re-qualifying for the 2005 tour.

-On August 3, 2008 Irons defeated Freddy Patacchia to win the Rip Curl Pro Search 2008 held in Uluwatu, Bali, Indonesia.
+On August 3, 2008, Irons defeated Freddy Patacchia to win the Rip Curl Pro Search 2008 held in Uluwatu, Bali, Indonesia.
 It was his first win on the ASP championship tour.

-On November 21, 2012 Irons split with his longtime sponsor Volcom, where he'd been for nearly 20 years, helping shape the company's identity.
-On December 12, 2012 Irons signed a long-term deal with Fox Clothing.
-On November 30, 2015 Irons signed with RVCA after leaving Fox Clothing.
+On November 21, 2012, Irons split with his longtime sponsor Volcom, where he'd been for nearly 20 years, helping shape the company's identity.
+On December 12, 2012, Irons signed a long-term deal with Fox Clothing.
+On November 30, 2015, Irons signed with RVCA after leaving Fox Clothing.